muwyse/arty-a7-100t/docs/arty_parrot.md

 git submodule update --init --checkout --recursive external/basejump_stl git submodule update --init --checkout --recursive external/HardFloat
 ```

-BlackParrot contains floating-point hardware that is optimized for an ASIC toolflow.
-This code
-is not necessarily optimal for an FPGA design, however there is a small code patch that
-introduces manual retiming to the FPU to improve achievable clock frequency for the processor.
-Apply this patch, from the `blackparrot/rtl` directory with:
-`git am ../../src/patch/fpu_retiming.patch`

-With the code patched, we are ready to generate the ArtyParrot project design.

 To generate the project:
 `vivado -mode batch -source tcl/arty-parrot.tcl`